 Call flows are flexible and can be modified anytime through an intuitive online dashboard.
 Changes go live instantly, so you can add and remove agents on the spot as needed.

-In addition to the queue, you can add a number of business phone features to the call flow, including:
+In addition to the queue, you can add a number of features to the call flow, such as:

 - Business Hours